pmean/build-website/text/06/SpcHealthcare.md

 Process Control in Healthcare (created 2006-09-15)**.

 > Someone on the [MedStats](http://groups.google.com/group/MedStats)
-> email discussion group asked for resources that \"explain the use of
+> email discussion group asked for resources that "explain the use of
 > SPC (statistical process control) to analyze quality indicators in a
-> healthcare organization.\"
+> healthcare organization."
 >
-> I\'m working on some research grants to use control charts to provide
+> I'm working on some research grants to use control charts to provide
 > guidance to continuing review and monitoring of clinical trials.
 The
 > most recent page that discusses this is at:
 >